MicrosoftDocs/winrt-api/windows.gaming.preview.gamesenumeration/gamemodeconfiguration_percentgputimeallocatedtogame.md

 # Windows.Gaming.Preview.GamesEnumeration.GameModeConfiguration.PercentGpuTimeAllocatedToGame

 ## -description
+The percentage of GPU time that will be dedicated to the game when Game Mode is enabled.

+## -property-value

+## -remarks
 This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

-## -property-value

-## -remarks

 ## -see-also